-Temporary Cover Enhancements for charities and not-for-profit organisations (May 2020)
+Temporary Cover Enhancements for charities and not-for-profit organisations (January 2021)

-- There will be no additional premiums for these enhancements
+- There will be no additional premiums for these enhancements;

 - These enhancements will be applied via this Letter of Intent and will apply as if endorsed onto each policy

-Employees working from home - £2500 any one item
+Employees working from home - this enhancement will apply until 31/3/21

+- £2500 any one item

-- A maximum of £5000 any one employees home.
+- A maximum of £5000 at any one employee's home.

 Liability - health and safety